gnicol/GitSwarm/perforce_swarm/doc-ce/administration/restart_gitlab.md

 ## Reconfigure

-There may be times in the documentation where you are asked to _reconfigure_ GitSwarm.
+There may be times in the documentation where you are asked to _reconfigure_ $GitSwarm$.

-Reconfigure GitSwarm with:
+Reconfigure $GitSwarm$ with:

 ```bash
 sudo gitswarm-ctl reconfigure
 ```

-Reconfiguring GitSwarm should occur in the event that something in its configuration (`/etc/gitswarm/gitswarm.rb`) has changed.
+Reconfiguring $GitSwarm$ should occur in the event that something in its configuration (`/etc/gitswarm/gitswarm.rb`) has changed.

-When you run this command, [Chef], the underlying configuration management application that powers GitSwarm, ensures that all directories, permissions, services, etc., are in place and in the same shape that they were initially shipped.
+When you run this command, [Chef], the underlying configuration management application that powers $GitSwarm$, ensures that all directories, permissions, services, etc., are in place and in the same shape that they were initially shipped.

-It also restarts GitSwarm components where needed, if any of their configuration files have changed.
+It also restarts $GitSwarm$ components where needed, if any of their configuration files have changed.

 If you manually edit any files in `/var/opt/gitswarm` that are managed by